datanews/landslide/README.md

 * `GOOGLE_API_KEY`
 * `SESSION_SECRET`
 * `HELLO_VOTE_KEY`: API key for incoming HelloVote data.
+* `FETCH_INTERVAL_SECONDS`: Number of seconds to wait in between fetches.
+* `FETCH_SINCE_MINUTES`: Number of minutes to look back with each fetch (after the first one), i.e. get data in the past hour.
 * `MONGODB_URI`: Should be something like `mongodb://localhost:27017/electionland` or what is provided by the [MonogoLab Heroku addon](https://elements.heroku.com/addons/mongolab).
 * `NODE_ENV`: Set to `test` and fake data will be put into the database, and the database name will be appended with `-test`.
 Otherwise, use `development` or `production`.
 * `DEBUG`: Debug level via [debug](https://www.npmjs.com/package/debug).
 For development, `*` will debug all.
 For production, some level might be helpful such as: `db,api,server,index,scheduler,data:*`